 - Triple threat.
-If you’re building hammock stands, you can try putting three posts in a circle with a wide enough breadth for decent hammock hang, and hanging three hammocks between them.
+If you’re building a DIY hammock stand, you can try putting three posts in a circle with a wide enough breadth for decent hang, and hanging three hammocks between them.

-- Surround your hammock area with lots of flowers and greenery.
+- Surround your DIY hammock stand with lots of flowers and greenery.
 This creates a really serene atmosphere, and adds natural decor to the area.
 If your hammock is enclosed, potted plants work too.

 - String solar-powered fairy lights from your trees.
 This creates a lovely magical atmosphere for evening and nighttime hammock sessions, and being solar powered, they’re better for the environment and won’t raise your electric bill!

 - Consider adding a chair hammock to your DIY hammock stand.
 These single seaters are very inexpensive and are easy to hang.
 They make ideal seats for a companion supported by the same DIY hammock stand.

-A chair hammock makes a great addition to any hammock area.
+A chair hammock makes a great addition to any DIY hammock stand.

-- Fill your hammock with lots of deck cushions.
-Make your hammock extra comfy with flat deck cushions that match your hammock area’s decor.
+- Fill your DIY hammock stand with lots of deck cushions.
+Make extra comfy with flat deck cushions that match your hammock area’s decor.
 For example, if your hammock is the bohemian macrame style, you may want to get simple beige or grey cushions with a few macrame throw pillows.

-- Add a nice, breathable throw that matches your cushions and hammock decor.
-This adds an element of coziness to your hammock area.
+- Add a nice, breathable throw that matches your cushions and DIY hammock stand decor.
+This adds an element of coziness to your DIY hammock stand.
 For cooler climates, grab a couple of thicker throw blankets.

 - An outdoor side table made of wood or iron (some sort of natural material, ideally) is a great place to place your book, your coffee cup or glass of wine, and some pillar candles

-- Get an extra wide hammock that’s big enough for two adults.
-You may not ever share your hammock, but it’s nice to have the option (and the extra space!).
+- Get one that is extra wide, big enough for two adults.
+You may not ever share it, but it’s nice to have the option (and the extra space!).

-Get yourself a hammock that’s big enough for two and a DIY hammock stand that can support that — even if it’s just going to be enjoyed by you.
-There’s no such thing as a hammock that’s too big!
+Get yourself one that’s big enough for two and a DIY hammock stand that can support that — even if it’s just going to be enjoyed by you.
+There’s no such thing as one that’s too big!

-💡Tip: Ensure candles are in a sheltered candle holder if your hammock area gets a lot of wind.
+💡Tip: Ensure candles are in a sheltered candle holder if your DIY hammock stand area gets a lot of wind.

-- Wood palettes are your hammock area’s best friend.
-Stack them to build an outdoor sofa, table, or even to create a platform for your hammock area.
+- Wood palettes are your DIY hammock stand’s best friend.
+Stack them to build an outdoor sofa, table, or even to create a platform for your DIY hammock stand.

-Incorporate some wood palettes into your hammock area to complete its look.
+Incorporate some wood palettes into your DIY hammock stand to complete its look.

 - Hang antique-style lanterns from tree branches and put a tealight in each (ideally beeswax for its health and environmental benefits).